HoneyVanya/webserver_taskManager/README.md

     ```bash
     cp .env.example .env
     ```
-    _Fill in all the required variables in the `.env` file, including your database URL and all authentication secrets._
+    _Fill in all the required variables in the `.env` file using the table below as a guide._

 3.  **Install dependencies:**
     ```bash